A NeuroAffective-CBT Perspective on Perimenopause: Multi-System Recalibration of Brain, Body, and Behaviour

 Resistance Training and the Nervous System: Strength Is Neural Before It Is Muscular

-A common misconception is that resistance training increases strength primarily through hypertrophy (muscle growth).
-In the early phases of training, particularly among untrained individuals, strength gains are driven largely by neural adaptation rather than hypertrophy.
-Improvements reflect enhanced motor unit recruitment, increased firing frequency, reduced antagonist co-activation, and improved coordination across cortical, spinal, and muscular systems (Galpin et al., 2012).
+A common misconception is that resistance training improves strength primarily through hypertrophy (muscle growth).
+In untrained individuals especially, early strength gains are largely neural in origin.
+These improvements reflect enhanced motor unit recruitment, increased firing frequency, reduced antagonist co-activation, and improved coordination across cortical, spinal, and muscular systems (Galpin et al., 2012).

-Heavier external loads require increased neural drive, necessitating more efficient recruitment and synchronisation of available motor units.
-As training progresses, the nervous system becomes more effective at generating and transmitting force-producing signals, thereby improving performance even before measurable changes in muscle cross-sectional area occur.
-In practical terms, the body is learning to recruit a greater proportion of available muscle fibres more efficiently.
-Early strength gains are therefore primarily neural in origin rather than structural.
+Heavier external loads require greater neural drive, necessitating more efficient recruitment and synchronisation of available motor units.
+As training progresses, the nervous system becomes increasingly effective at generating and transmitting force-producing signals, improving performance even before measurable changes in muscle cross-sectional area occur.
+In practical terms, the body learns to recruit a greater proportion of available muscle fibres more efficiently.

 Over time, performance reflects the integrated contribution of neural efficiency and muscular adaptation.
 The relative balance depends on training status, programme duration, and stimulus characteristics, but progressive overload and sufficient effort remain central drivers of change (Weinberg and Gould, 2019).

 Importantly, these adaptations extend beyond force production.
-Improved neuromuscular coordination and increased metabolic activity are associated with refinements in neural efficiency and synaptic plasticity.
-While the relationship is indirect, resistance training engages distributed networks that influence stress responsivity and behavioural regulation.
+Improvements in neuromuscular coordination are associated with refinements in neural efficiency and synaptic plasticity across distributed brain networks.
+While the relationship is indirect, resistance training repeatedly exposes the organism to manageable physiological stress, requiring coordinated activation, effortful control, and recovery.

 Mental Health Outcomes: What the Clinical Evidence Suggests